appy-one/acebase/README.md

 NOTE: objects returned in the observable are only updated downstream - any changes made locally won't be updated in the database.
 If that is what you would want to do... keep reading!
 (Spoiler alert - use ```proxy()```!)

-<a name="live-data-proxy"></a>
+### Realtime synchronization with a live data proxy
-### 🔥 Realtime synchronization with a live data proxy (NEW v0.9.51)
+(NEW v0.9.51)

-EXPERIMENTAL - You can now create a live data proxy for a given path.
+You can now create a live data proxy for a given path.
 The data of the referenced path will be loaded, and kept in-sync with live data by listening for remote 'mutated' events, and immediately syncing back all changes you make to its value.
 This allows you to forget about data storage, and code as if you are only handling in-memory objects.
 Synchronization was never this easy!

 Check out the following example: